-- A genuine dial will have a 2-digit code printed or etched on its rear – the same 2 digits as the serial number of the case starts with.
-Obviously, you can’t see them without taking the whole thing to bits, but if you are looking at photos of a watch which has been serviced and you can see the backside of the dial, it could help to assure you that the dial is original
+- A genuine dial will have a 2-digit code printed or etched on its rear – the same 2 digits as the serial number of the case starts with, or close.
+Obviously, you can’t see them without taking the whole thing to bits, but if you are looking at photos of a watch which has been serviced and you can see the backside of the dial, it could help to assure you that the dial is original.

 - The aftermarket dials often have a pronounced concentric circle arrangement on the subdial – there is a subtle sunburst on the real subdials but nowhere near as obvious.

 The “T” dials – characteristics

 The T suffix dials tend to be more subtle – the sunburst effect on yellow watches in particular is less noticeable, and the colour is lighter than the R dials when placed side by side.